techguybiswa/frontend-challenge/README.md

 # News API app

 This application serves up a front-end, written in [Vue.js](https://vuejs.org/), and a backend written in Node.js using the [Serverless Framework](https://serverless.com/).
-It allows you to see the latest UK news and filter articles by keywords
+It allows you to see the latest UK news and filter articles by keywords.

 ##  Quickstart dev